mddubey/expression-evaluator/README.md

 ##How to Run:-
         * Extract the .zip file.
         * For extracting give a folder name where to extract.
-        * Create a environment variable in your system named EVALUATOR_HOME.
+        * Create a environment variable as path of this folder in your system named EVALUATOR_HOME.
         * set the EVALUATOR_HOME/bin in path.
         * Run the evaluator.sh with it's argument.